tenox7/wfm/README.md

 then in order to authenticate click on the lock sign on right side of the top status bar.

+For LDAP/AD refer to mod_authnz_ldap with basic / digest authentication.
+To allow a specific LDAP group use `Require ldap-group` and `access-htauth=:rw:*`.

 ## Copyrights and Credits
 Copyright (c) 1994-2017 by Antoni Sawicki
 Copyright (c) 1996-2011 by Thomas Boutell and Boutell.Com, Inc.